Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Physical movement improves concentration

-• Fidget toys help kids maintain attention
+• Fidget toys help maintain attention

-• Tactile stimulation aids in information processing
+• Tactile stimulation aids information processing

 • Sensory play provides an outlet for excess energy